James is having a rest this week. ‘I love having the courses but it’s a little intense at the moment with a newborn and a rebuild’.

 James is an artisan.
 The walls are hung with a beautiful assortment of carpentry planes and files.
 Templates and hand tools fill the walls along with landscapes and sunsets of the Badlands coast.
 Regiments of clamps standing to attention is about as formal as the place gets.

 Otter started out in furniture design at Plymouth University but his love of surfing brought him back to the sea.
-Influenced by the likes of Skip Fry, Tom Blake and George Greenough, each of whom found their own path and eschewed popular culture, James turned his back on the environmental disaster that is the modern surf industry in favour of western red cedar and English poplar.
+Influenced by the likes of Skip Fry, Tom Blake and George Greenough, each of whom found their own path and eschewed popular culture, James turned his back on the environment disaster that is the modern surf industry in favour of western red cedar and English poplar.

 Each board he crafts is as unique as the tree it came from.
 How the grain falls and boils and flows is as individual as every swell and every season at passes along the Cornish coast.